zhoubin-me/lushi_script/README.md

 For discussion, welcome to our QQ Group: 832946624

+For bug reporting, please go to issues page to submit

 ### Update
 * Support selection of heros
 * Use YAML config file